FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 If your DAT within the `DescriptionRequestMessage` was not valid, the requested element could not be found, or any other error occurred, you will receive a `RejectionMessage` with an according rejection reason from the provider connector.
+E.g.:

 ````json
 {